 There isn’t much information about what you are seeing when you are visiting the Alcazaba – a shame as the buildings have such an interesting history.

-Pay your entrance – your first stop is the Puerta de la Bóveda (Gate of the Vault), which acts as the gateway to the outer citadel.
+Pay your entrance fee, and your first stop is the Puerta de la Bóveda (Gate of the Vault), which acts as the gateway to the outer citadel.
 As a clever piece of defensive construction known as a puerta en recodo, the Puerta forces all who pass to double back on themselves, slowing their progress.

 Next up is the elegant Puerta de la Columnas (Gate of the Columns) – so named from the old Roman columns used in its construction.